ochestra-tech/mpayer-softpos/README.md

 ---

-**⚠️ Important:** This is a development/educational implementation.
-For production use, ensure proper security audits, PCI DSS compliance, and certification from payment networks.#moayer-softpos
+**⚠️ Important:** This is a development/demo implementation.
+For production use, ensure proper security audits, PCI DSS compliance, and certification from payment networks. #mpayer-softpos